fixmycrypto/FixMyCrypto/README.md

 ### Required

-Specify which cryptocurrency you are searching for. (“BTC”, “ETH”, “ADA”, “DOGE”, “LTC”, etc.).
+Specify which cryptocurrency you are searching for. (“BTC”, “ETH”, “ADA”, “DOGE”, “LTC”, "SOL", etc.).
 (For ADA used with a hardware wallet, see “Cardano special use cases” below.)

     "coin": "BTC",